Smoking is banned within 10 metres of children's public playground equipment.

 Are skate parks, BMX tracks and outdoor exercise equipment included in the ban?

 No, these areas are not considered children's playground equipment and are not included in the ban.

-The 10 metre zone aligns with current smoking bans for children's playground equipment in Queensland, Tasmania and Western Australia.
+The 10-metre zone aligns with smoking bans for children's playground equipment in several other States.